 Children are naturally eager to learn, even if not to study.
 Keeping them engaged with lots of learning opportunities will continue this desire to learn trend into the future.

-Walton Academy is always looking to improve students’ learning.
+Walton Academy is a private school located in Greenville, North Carolina, and we are always looking to improve students’ learning.
 While we are not with them over the summer, we hope parents can get involved and incorporate education into their daily activities.
 Learn more today!